 The first step in evaluating the best digital commerce solution for your business is identifying your organization’s digital maturity on a scale from 1-4.
 This is important so you can select a technology vendor that matches the way your team works.
 By digital maturity, we are referring to the technical capabilities of your team, and/or system integrators or agency you hire, your internal processes, organizational structure, and level of intention to leverage technology to unlock a competitive advantage in the market.
 With each level of digital maturity, there will be a different group of eCommerce vendors that will be the right fit to help with achieving your business goals.

-- Level 1 - Low: you are Level 1 if you have little-to-no in-house technical expertise, your established competency for leveraging sophisticated technologies, and/or leveraging technology as a competitive advantage, does not align to your business strategy.
+- Level 1 - Low: you are Level 1 if you have little-to-no in-house technical expertise or your established competency for leveraging sophisticated technologies and/or leveraging technology as a competitive advantage, does not align to your business strategy.
 Being Level 1 is not a bad thing at all – again, this exercise is about finding the best vendor solutions to match your needs.
 For Level 1 companies, out-of-the-box eCommerce platforms vendors such as Shopify and BigCommerce will be the best fit.

 - Level 4 – Advanced: you are Level 4 if you resonate with everything in Level 3, and have a large in-house technical team dedicated to supporting the eCommerce business.
 For Level 4 companies, the best approach will be an open source solution like Saleor or Reaction, a headless microservices vendor like Elastic Path or Commercetools, or a custom home-grown “DIY” solution.